Adductor pollicis referred pain

-If you read already about the pollicis muscles’ functions, you will realize that you use them all day long.
+If you read already about the pollicis muscles’ functions, you will realize that you use them all day long, every day.
 Just think of any hand movement where you do not use your thumb…right, almost not existent.

 The permanent use of your hands can become too much for the opponens and adductor pollicis.
 This is especially true if you use them hours long in a repetitive manner – e.g. computer work – or very hard – e.g. hard manual labor like plumbing –.